-The COVID-19 global pandemic has turned the world as we know it completely upside down.
-Socially, financially, and physically, the year 2020 has seen struggle and uncertainty.
-Yet, in the midst of it, we have seen great strides by both people and companies to utilize this time to reach out and support those that are struggling – community outreach strides are helping to renew hope for a return to normal life after the pandemic.
+The COVID-19 global pandemic has turned the world as we know it entirely upside down.
+As a result, 2020 has seen struggle and uncertainty socially, financially, and physically.
+Yet, in the midst of it, we have seen great strides by both people and companies to utilize this time to reach out and support those struggling – community outreach strides are helping to renew hope for a return to normal life after the pandemic.

-Businesses have used their resources to help others that have been hit by the COVID-19 economic setback.
-Recently, news tends to be a drain on all of us in business.
-It is nice to hear about the community outreach and campaigns that are working to give back.
+Businesses have used their resources to help others hit by the COVID-19 economic setback.
+Recently, news has tended to drain all of us in business.
+So it is nice to hear about the community outreach and campaigns working to give back.

 Local Billboard Advertising as Community Outreach

 In one of our recent blog posts, we detailed the many benefits of utilizing outdoor advertising as a valuable medium for your business.
 The efficiency of outdoor advertising explains why you see so many billboard messages everywhere along our roadways, interstates, and other high-traffic locations.
-The message space that a billboard provides is an extremely effective and cost-efficient means of reaching larger audiences.
+A billboard’s message space is a highly effective and cost-efficient means of reaching larger audiences.

-Back in June, one of our local outdoor vendors in a medium-size DMA (Designated Market Area) approached us.
+In June, one of our local outdoor vendors in a medium-size DMA (Designated Market Area) approached us.
 They wanted to provide a “Now Open” campaign for local businesses once the government relaxed the COVID-19 stay-at-home order.
 This campaign was free of charge for participating businesses and utilized digital billboard advertising to post the business’s logo and the simple message that they were “Now Open.”
-The businesses’ banners were played on a rotating loop.
+The billboards played the businesses’ banners on a rotating loop.

-The banners were displayed across 10 digital panels city-wide and were seen by thousands of people over a month’s time.
+The banners were displayed across ten digital panels city-wide and were seen by thousands of people over a month.
 The average cost for a campaign of this size would typically run over $4,300 – with high-demand locations averaging around $6,000.